 Because there is no consistent biological ‘marker’ for precisely diagnosing IBS, a doctor will rely on trying to understand the symptoms to make a clinical diagnosis.

-Symptoms for IBS may also vary amongst patients and other conditions can overlap with those of IBS.
+Symptoms of IBS may also vary amongst patients and other conditions can overlap with those of IBS.
 Some doctors might conclude that IBS is the most likely cause of the symptoms presented and, thereby, exclude other more serious causes.

 To more rule out other causes, a doctor should refer a patient for the following tests: